Justin-Sniesak/Justin-Sniesak/README.md

-## Senior Infrastructure Engineer | U.S. Navy Veteran

-Building reliable, scalable infrastructure systems with a strong bias towards action and ownership.
-I consider well maintained documentation to be a feature, not a bug.
+Senior Infrastructure Engineer | U.S. Navy Veteran Building reliable, scalable infrastructure systems with a strong bias towards action and ownership.
+I consider well-maintained documentation to be a feature, not a bug.

-**What I Build:**
+What I Build:
-- Production Kubernetes clusters (hybrid cloud + bare metal)
+Resilient Kubernetes clusters architected for Hybrid Cloud and bare-metal environments

-- Zero-trust security architectures with comprehensive RBAC
+Zero-trust security architectures with comprehensive RBAC and service mesh (Istio) integration

-- Automated infrastructure provisioning and deployment pipelines
+Automated infrastructure provisioning and deployment pipelines (CI/CD)

-- Full-stack observability and monitoring solutions
+Full-stack observability and monitoring solutions (Prometheus/Grafana)

-**Tech Stack:**
+Tech Stack:
-- **Cloud-Native:** Kubernetes, Docker, GCP
+Cloud-Native: Kubernetes, Docker, GCP

-- **Infrastructure as Code:** Terraform, Ansible
+Infrastructure as Code: Terraform, Ansible

-- **Systems:** Linux (RHEL, Ubuntu, Alpine), Networking
+Systems: Linux (RHEL, Ubuntu), Networking, ProxMox

-- **Monitoring:** Prometheus, Grafana, Nagios, Dynatrace
+Monitoring: Prometheus, Grafana, Nagios, Dynatrace

-- **Automation:** Bash, Go, YAML
+Automation: Bash, Go, YAML

 This portfolio demonstrates systematic implementation of complex infrastructure with thorough documentation and real-world production experience.

+Proof of Concept: See the complete GCP/ProxMox Hybrid Cloud Kubernetes demonstration on my LinkedIn profile: [Your LinkedIn Post URL Here]

-*Always interested in collaborating with other infrastructure engineers and contributing to open source projects.*
+Always interested in collaborating with other infrastructure engineers and contributing to open source projects.